misbahsy/AI-Agent-App-Langflow/README.md

    - Create a new project in the [Supabase dashboard](https://app.supabase.com/)
    - Note your project's URL and anon key (you'll need these for environment variables)

+4. Set up Langflow:
+   - Option 1: Use a Langflow account or self-hosted instance
+   - Option 2: Create a free account on [Astra](https://astra.datastax.com/), create a Langflow, and obtain the API URL and key

-4. Set up your environment variables (see [Environment Variables](#environment-variables) section)
+5. Set up your environment variables (see [Environment Variables](#environment-variables) section)

-5. Run the development server:
+6. Run the development server:

    ```bash
    npm run dev